MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-modf.md

 ## <a name="return-value"></a>Valore restituito

-Parte della x con segno frazionario.
+Parte frazionaria con segno di x.

 ## <a name="type-description"></a>Descrizione del tipo